Skip to main content

 In 2014, Dr. Tom Miller created the Entrepreneurship Initiative Fellows program to support newly graduated NC State students who wished to pursue their venture full-time after graduation.
 The program was endowed by a group of alumni and renamed the Dr. Thomas Kenan Miller III Fellows Program in fall 2017.

-Due to special requests, we have decided to try something new with the Miller Fellows applications this year in light of all of the COVID-related disruptions experienced over the past few years.
-Miller Fellows receive a stipend of $750 per month for 6 months (June – November) and receive specialized mentoring and skills training in both themselves as an entrepreneurial thinker as well as their ventures.
+Miller Fellows receive a stipend of $1000 per month for 6 months (June – November) and receive specialized mentoring and skills training in both themselves as an entrepreneurial thinker as well as their ventures.

 Eligibility:

-A monthly stipend of $750 helps cover “rent and ramen” while our Miller Fellows continue to develop their ideas.
+A monthly stipend of $1000 supports the fellows while they continue to develop their ideas.
 The Miller Fellowship runs from June – November.

 • Applicants must show they have made substantial progress towards the development of a venture before they graduated and that additional support would significantly increase the company’s probability of success.